kcierzan/dotfiles/README.md

 ### License

-This repository contains a variety of content; some developed by Donne Martin, and some from third-parties.
+This repository contains a variety of content; most developed by Donne Martin, and some from third-parties.
 The third-party content is distributed under the license provided by those parties.

-The content developed by Donne Martin is distributed under the following license:
+The content developed by Kyle Cierzan is distributed under the following license:

-    Copyright 2015 Donne Martin
+    Copyright 2016 Kyle Cierzan

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.